puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 - If the `if` condition fails, Puppet moves on to the `elsif` condition (if one exists).
-- If both the `if` and `elsif` conditions fail, Puppet will execute the code in the `else` clause (if one exists).
+- If both the `if` and all `elsif` conditions fail, Puppet will execute the code in the `else` clause (if one exists).
 - If all the conditions fail, and there is no `else` block, Puppet will do nothing and move on.